Skip to content

 • The __call() dispatch means IDEs need the attribute (or @method) to autocomplete.
 Both are read by PhpStorm's Symfony plugin out of the box.

-• Protected services (addProtected()) cannot be resolved through #[ServiceMap] — they are stored as raw closures and the container will not instantiate them.
+• Protected services (addProtected()) cannot be resolved through #[ServiceMap].
+They are stored as raw closures and the container will not instantiate them.

 • Static analysis may still flag magic calls; use the PHPStan / Psalm configs shipped with Gacela to suppress them.